 - It’s the responsibility of the taxpayer or preparer to make sure the columns in the CSV file match the appropriate fields in the TaxAct program.
 If they don’t, the program may not calculate the investment sales correctly.

-- TaxAct uses the headings below in the CSV import section.
+- TaxAct uses the headings above in the CSV import section.
 These headings could also be used when creating headings in a spreadsheet and would ensure a smooth CSV import.

 - If you import more than one CSV file or brokerage statement, the transactions will be added to the list of Forms 1099-B previously created (up to 2,000 total).